Business Model Breakdown

 Where the Revenue Comes From

-Who buys: U.S. government (primarily Department of Defense), commercial nuclear power plant operators, medical industry (for isotope applications).
+Who buys: US government (Department of Defense, Department of Energy), commercial nuclear power companies, medical and pharmaceutical sectors.

 Why It Works (Competitive Advantages)

-- ✔High regulatory barriers to entry in the nuclear industry
+- ✔High regulatory barriers to entry in the nuclear sector.

-Economic Moat: Wide (Intangible Assets/IP, Switching Costs, Efficient Scale)
+Economic Moat: Wide (Intangible Assets/IP, Switching Costs, Efficient Scale, Government Relationships/Licenses)

 What Our Analysis Says